Bring Your Camera When You Take a Child to the Emergency Room

 Getting an X ray at the emergency room - X ray equipment can be intimidating if you've never seen it.

-In fact, it might be downright frightening.
-It's huge and it hangs right on top of you.
+Looking up at X ray equipment can be downright frightening.
+It's huge and it hangs right over you.
 What it it falls?
 What does it do to you?
+I'm sure these thoughts passed through Jason's mind as he lay on that cold hard table and looked up.

 I assured Jason that an X ray doesn't hurt -- that it's just a very large and very fancy camera.
 All it does is take a picture of what's under his skin where his pain is so the doctor can see what might be wrong.
-That took away his fear of that procedure.
+My explanation took away his fear of that procedure and it turned to curiosity. .

 A Special Thank You to Beth Day

 Since I took the pictures for this article over twenty years ago, my memory was pretty fuzzy as to the order these next pictures should be in.
-I was able to call on Beth, who has become my friend on Squidoo, and who is a nurse, for help.
+I was able to call on my Squidoo friend Beth Day, who is a nurse, for help.
 I sent her the pictures with what I thought was the right order.
 She looked at them and explained the ones I didn't understand.
 I would have asked more questions and taken notes if I'd known then I'd be writing about this in twenty years.

 The Results of our Trip to the Emergency Room